Ready for some serious tropical island time and just need to know how to travel from Singapore to Perhentian Islands? We have all the answers for you!

-It’s straightforward to get from Singapore to the Perhentians but the journey can be long.
+It’s reasonably straightforward to get from Singapore to the Perhentians but the journey can be long.

-The quickest way (and what I recommend) is to get a flight from Singapore then a taxi to Kuala Besut and then a boat out to the islands.
+The quickest way (and what I recommend) is to get a taxi to Kuala Besut from Singapore and then a boat out to the islands.
 If this is outside your budget, flying is also a good choice.

 To save money, the cheapest way is to travel to Johor Bahru and catch a bus or train from there and then a public ferry.
 This is also the longest though and it becomes quite a journey!